-Our team also has access to American Water's Central Laboratory in Belleville, Illinois, which conducts sophisticated drinking water testing and analysis.
-American Water scientists refine testing procedures, innovate new methods, and set new standards for detecting potentially new contaminants-even before regulations are in place.
+We also have access to American Water's Central Laboratory in Belleville, Illinois, which conducts sophisticated drinking water testing and analysis.
+Here, American Water scientists refine testing procedures, innovate new methods, and look for ways to detect potentially new contaminants-even before regulations are in place.